What if I want to change our presentation date or modify programming?

 How much time is needed between presentations?

 We require 30 minutes between presentations.
-However, if you are moving locations (for example: auditorium to library) one hour is required.
+However, if you are moving locations (for example: auditorium to library) 90 minutes is required.

 Will I be in contact with the presenter before the presentation?

 Yes, your presenter will contact you 12-24 hours before your event.
 Please note, your presenter may be traveling and/or speaking before your event.
 The call may not be made during normal business hours.
 If you have questions before your presenter contacts you, please contact Program Coordination at 303-470-3000 between 8:30 AM and 5:00 PM Mountain Time or email email@example.com.